pixijs/pixijs/packages/events/README.md

 import { Application, Renderer } from '@pixi/core';
 import { EventSystem } from '@pixi/events';

-// If you are using the pixi.js/pixi.js-legacy bundles, you'll need to remove the interaction
-// plugin.
-This is not needed when using the scoped (@pixi/) packages directly. delete Renderer.__plugins.interaction;

 const app = new PIXI.Application();
 const { renderer} = app;